robbyriverside/brief/README.md

 # Key Values

-For key-value pairs with a value that is more than just a simple token[^simple], double quotes are used.
+For key-value pairs with a value that is more than just a simple token double quotes are used.
 Also, back-slash can be used to escape nested quotes or back-tics.

 ```
 elem key:"value of key"  <->   <elem key="value of key"/>